MEXICO VOLCANOES TRILOGY ORIZABA CLIMB

-Our Mexico Volcanoes trilogy climb itinerary has been refined over ten years of operating mountaineering trips in Mexico.
-We have run over 24 climbing expeditions to Orizaba and feel we have the best itinerary to ensure proper acclimating and rest to give you the best possible summit success combined with a taste of the rich Mexican culture and history.
+Our Mexico Volcanoes trilogy climb itinerary has been refined over twelve years of operating mountaineering trips in Mexico.
+We have run over 28 climbing expeditions to climb Orizaba and feel we have the best itinerary to ensure proper acclimating and rest to give you the best possible summit success combined with a taste of the rich Mexican culture and history.
 We avoid unnecessary and uncomfortable high camps and provide private lodging as much as possible to ensure good rest to help improve your summit chances.

 From Mexico City we will first tour the famous pyramids of Teotihuacan.
 Then we travel to the beautiful slopes of La Malinche, where we begin our acclimating in comfortable cabins at a resort located right at the trailhead at 10,000 feet.
 From here we climb the Mexico volcano La Malinche (14,600 ft) which is an ideal acclimating hike.
 We are rewarded with striking views of our next climbing objectives, Ixtaccihuatl and Pico de Orizaba, as well as as the active volcano Popcatepetl.